Janus-Liou/Janus-Liou.github.io/_pages/about.md

 ---
 permalink: /
-title: "What's this?"
+title: "Hi!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is a blank bord.
+This is Janus Liou.